Understanding How School Districts

 Join us for this webinar to learn about federal COVID-19 relief funding and how school districts across the country can use the funding to support student and staff health.
 This session will also highlight sustainable funding streams school districts can leverage to ensure the efforts initiated with COVID-19 relief funds are sustained.

-Viewing this webinar will allow you to:
+Viewing the webinar below will allow you to:

 - Understand the available streams of COVID-19 relief aid and timeline for receiving and spending funding